psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 Over it safe to strengthen thee,
 I'd pray unto thy King of Heaven.

-P. " Not cause of one complaint thou'lt get,
+P. "Not cause of one complaint thou'lt get,
 But meat and drink unto thy filling,
 So continue thy story yet,
-For thy sweet voice, what music thrilling. "
+For thy sweet voice, what music thrilling."

 O. When I arrived in Erin green,
 Close search I made in all directions,